1916–17 Washington State men's basketball team

-The 1916–17 Washington State Cougars men's basketball team represented Washington State University in intercollegiate basketball during the 1916–17 season.
-The team finished the season with a 25–1 record and was retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
+The 1916–17 Washington State men's basketball team represented Washington State College in intercollegiate basketball during the 1916–17 season.
+The team finished the season with a 25–1 record and was the champion of the Pacific Coast Conference.
+The team was retroactively named the national champion by the Helms Athletic Foundation and was retroactively listed as the top team of the season by the Premo-Porretta Power Poll.
 Ivan Price and Roy Bohler (Fred's younger brother and captain of the team) were named to the All-Pacific Coast Conference team at the end of the season.